-As at 31 March 2023, the Group's leasehold land and buildings and investment properties, with a carrying amount of approximately RMB536 million, were pledged as collateral to secure the Group's bank loans and facilities.
-Bank deposits amounting to approximately RMB247.2 million were pledged as collateral for the Group's bank loans and bills, letter of credit and security performance.
+As at 31 March 2024, the Group's leasehold land and buildings and investment properties, with a carrying amount of approximately RMB424.5 million, were pledged as collateral to secure the Group's bank loans and facilities.
+Bank deposits amounting to approximately RMB149.2 million were pledged as collateral for the Group's bank loans and bills and security performance.